TheDarkLightX/VCC-concept-visualizer/README.md

 ## Deployment

-The website can be deployed using GitHub Pages or other static site hosting services.
+The website can be deployed using:

+1. **Replit Deployments**: Click the "Deploy" button in your Replit project for quick and cost-effective hosting (approximately a few cents per day for regular traffic).
+2. **GitHub Pages**: Connect the repository to GitHub Pages for free static site hosting.
+3. **Vercel/Netlify**: For enhanced features and scalability if needed.

 ## License